amd/quark-documentation/docs/autoapi/quark/torch/export/api/index.rst

            model = import_model_info(model, model_info_dir=safetensors_model_dir)

    Note:
-       This function only supports large language models(LLM) in HuggingFace, and does not support dynamic quantization for now.
+       This function only supports large language models(LLM) of HuggingFace, and does not support dynamic quantized models for now.